drunz/thunderstorm-auth-library/README.md

 Requirements
 ------------

-You will need to include the config variable `TS_AUTH_SECRET_KEY` in your Flask config.
-During beta phase, the value for this can be retrieved from the [Thunderstorm User Service](https://github.com/artsalliancemedia/thunderstorm-user-service#using-your-jwt).
+You will need to include the config variable `TS_AUTH_JWKS` in your Flask config.
+The JWKs stored in this variable will be used for decoding JWTs.
+[Thunderstorm User Service](https://github.com/artsalliancemedia/thunderstorm-user-service#using-your-jwt).